The Ultimate In Birding Tours

 Fatu Hiva is a rugged and very beautiful island with much remaining forest on the steep mountainsides.
 It is known for its dramatic Baie des Vierges (Bay of Virgins), famous for the phallic rock formations that led the early whalers to name the place Baie des Verges (Bay of Penises) before some outraged missionaries re-christened it!
 Here we will walk up a partly cultivated valley and check out some forest patches for the rare and now, following the introduction of Black Rats, critically endangered Fatuhiva Monarch (numbering only about 50 individuals).

-On our way northwards to Tahuata from the remote island of Fatu Hiva we will, subject to conditions at the time, try to make a landing on uninhabited Mohotani, last haunt of the Marquesan Monarch.
+On our way northwards to Tahuata from the remote island of Fatu Hiva we will, subject to sea conditions at the time, try to make a landing on uninhabited Mohotani, the last haunt of the Marquesan Monarch.
 The landing here is technically difficult, so we may or may not succeed.

-The journey is good for pelagic seabirds and we should encounter Tahiti and Bulwer’s Petrels, Wedge-tailed Shearwater and the impressively large and well-marked Polynesian Storm-Petrel.
+The journey is good for pelagic seabirds and we should encounter Tahiti and Bulwer’s Petrels, Wedge-tailed Shearwater and the impressively large and well-marked Polynesian Storm Petrel.

 The sparsely inhabited island of Tahuata lies to the south of the western end of the much more populous Hiva Oa.
 This is very likely the last surviving haunt of the smart Marquesan Kingfisher, which has probably now died out on Hiva Oa.
 With some persistence, we should get great views of this very rare bird.
 Southern Marquesan Reed Warbler is common here.